O.H. Platt High School

 Orville H. Platt High School, commonly called Platt High School, is a public high school located in Meriden, Connecticut.

 History

 In the late 1950s, Meriden High School suffered from overcrowding.
-Two high schools were built in Meriden to relieve the overcrowding: Orville H. Platt High School and Francis T. Maloney High School.
+Two high schools were built in Meriden to relieve the overcrowding: Orville H. Platt High School, named after Orville H. Platt, and Francis T. Maloney High School.
 Platt first opened in September, 1958.
 The school was expanded in September 1970; additions included more classrooms, a graphics art department, library space, cafeteria space, a second gymnasium, and a swimming pool.
 Starting in October 2013, the school underwent massive renovation, finishing fall 2017.
 These renovations included the addition of a new wing containing, among other things, a freshman academy and a vocational technology facility.

+Athletics

+Platt High School is part of the Central Connecticut Conference (CCC) which features member schools in the Greater Hartford region of Connecticut, United States.

+Basketball

+Girls

+The 1989 girls basketball team won the Class L state crown with a 23-2 record and won the state title game in overtime against Notre Dame - Fairfield.
+The final score was 61-53, the end of an unforgettable season.
+The team only gave up 38 points per game.
+Tom Johnson coached the team made up of Kim Penwell, Kelly Penwell, Michelle Demers, Chrissy Danko, Christine Wanat, Michelle Cooley, Latashia Williams, Heidi Schmidt, Kelly Grady and Sarah Lane.
+Johnson and Cooley were inducted into the Platt High School Hall of Fame in 2014.

+In 2000 Kelly Penwell was inducted into the Connecticut Women's Basketball Hall of Fame.